destuar/SpotiFlow-Project/dashboards/descriptive_dashboard.md

 ## Define the metrics and explain any calculations.
 Energy Score
-  - Weighted average of danceability, energy, and liveliness feature data Musicality Score
+  - Weighted average of danceability, energy, and liveliness feature data

+Musicality Score
-  - Weighted average of acousticness and instrumentalness feature  data Listening Vibe
+  - Weighted average of acousticness and instrumentalness feature  data

+Listening Vibe
   - If the average valence feature data is:
         < 25%, "Is Everything Okay?"
         25% - 50%, "Slightly Sad"
         50% - 75%, "Feeling Great"
         > 75%, "A Little Too Happy"

 Weekly Listening (# of Songs)
   - Count of songs by date

 Weekly Top Songs
-  - Count of total songs listened for dater ange
+  - Count of total songs listened for date range

 Total minutes listened
   - Sum of minutes listened